5weggeman/hifi-gan-laughnet/README.md

 Checkpoints and copy of the configuration file are saved in `cp_hifigan` directory by default.<br>
 You can change the path by adding `--checkpoint_path` option.

+### Performance
+The General loss total looks as follows:

 General loss total during training with V1 generator.<br>
 ![General loss total](./GLT.png)

 The rising trend in the General loss total is not surprising given the lossy format of the min-max nature of the waveform-silhouette compared to the original mel-spectrogram.
+Hence we should take a look at the Mel-spectrogram error:

 Mel-spectrogram error during training with V1 generator.<br>
 ![Mel-spectrogram error](./MSE.png)

+The Mel-spectrogram error decreases normally and then seems to be steady.
+Although this isn't really improving it'S at least not getting worse.
+The same holds for the validation mel-spectrogram error:

 Validation mel-spectrogram error during training with V1 generator.<br>
 ![validation Mel-spectrogram error](./VMSE.png)